wp-plugins/schreikasten/readme.txt

 == Changelog ==

+= 0.11.4 =
+* UI updated to simplify the 'require email' configuration.

 = 0.11.3.1 =
 * Solved a bug with the UI.

 = 0.11.3 =
-* UI updated to simplify email system.
+* UI updated to simplify the 'send email' configuration.
 * Fixed a bug with the & character.
 * User interface modified to set more items per page.